statikbe/laravel-google-authenticate/readme.md

 The package will automatically register itself.

-You can publish the migration and config with following command:
+You can publish the migration with following command:
 ``` shell
 php artisan vendor:publish --provider="Statikbe\GoogleAuthenticate\GoogleAuthenticateServiceProvider" --tag="migration"
 ```